Slavic Village Development

 Non-profit community development corporation in Cleveland, Ohio, U.S.

 Slavic Village Development (SVD) is a non-profit community development corporation serving the North and South Broadway neighborhoods of Cleveland, Ohio.
 Over a period of 22 years, SVD has invested $160 million in these neighborhoods through various housing projects.

 Mission statement

 "Our mission is to preserve, empower, and advance Slavic Village as a thriving diverse neighborhood.
-Essential to our neighborhood is its unique identity with quality housing anchored by excellent recreational, educational, cultural, religious, and institutional anchors supported by a vibrant retail, commercial, and industrial base."
+Essential to our neighborhood is its unique identity with quality housing anchored by excellent recreational, educational, cultural, religious, and institutional anchors supported by a retail, commercial, and industrial base."

 History

 Slavic Village Development (SVD) is a non-profit community development corporation with over 25 years experience in neighborhood development and community building in Broadway Slavic Village, a community of 30,000 people in southeast Cleveland.
 Historically an ethnic blue collar community, Broadway Slavic Village has faced challenges in recent years from job loss and aging housing; the community is evolving into a diverse, affordable place for people of modest means to raise their families.